unemi/queryByGUI/README.md

 When there is no element of specified name, queryByGUI outputs an error message and quits immediately.
-When the specification is redundant, queryByGUI uses items of higher priorities in the order of the above table, `width` is the highest, and `baseline` is the lowest.
+When the specification is redundant, queryByGUI uses items in unknown order, then some items are ignored.

+When the value for `width` is a name of another element, the width of *core object* in the element is adjusted to the same dimension with the core object of the referred element.
+`height`, `align left`, and `align right` also work in the same ways.
+Core object is the main part of element, for example, the title is ignored in the cases of text, digits, date, time, popup button, and slider.
+Stepper for digits and digits for slider are also ignored.

+<a name=output></a>
 ## Output text
-The output text from queryByGUI is a sequence of lines, in which each line is colon-separated name-value pair.
+The output text from queryByGUI is a sequence of name-value pairs.
-The last line indicates which push button was clicked, for example, `Clicked:OK` when `OK` button was clicked.
+The last pair in the sequence indicates which push button was clicked, for example, `Clicked:OK` when `OK` button was clicked.
+In default, the separator between name and value is colon (`:`), and the separator between pairs is newline (`\n`).
+You can change these separators by [command options](#commandOptions).

 ## Example